- Assets: $124,493,822 (2014)

 2. NYC Communities: In an effort to promote “an equitable and sustainable city of vibrant communities,” MGF supports organizations that seek to leverage taxpayer dollars to help residents of low-income neighborhoods access social-welfare programs, healthcare benefits, and affordable housing.

 3. NYC Dance: As an outgrowth of Joyce Mertz Gilmore's passion for dance, MGF has an extensive history of funding contemporary dance presenters located throughout New York City's five boroughs.

-The Mertz Gilmore Foundation is a member organization of both the Peace and Security Funders Group and the International Human Rights Funders Group (IHRFG); the latter is a network of more than six-dozen grantmakers dedicated to funding leftist groups and causes.
-(For a complete list of IHRFG grantmakers, click here.)
+The Mertz Gilmore Foundation is a member organization of both the Peace and Security Funders Group and the International Human Rights Funders Group; the latter is a network of several dozen grantmakers dedicated to funding leftist causes.

-To view a list of additional noteworthy grantees of the Mertz Gilmore Foundation, click here.
+To view a list of additional MGF grantees, click here.